In the story below, we've tried to explain why we have created the

 This external party is located in a

 far-away country.
-Nobody in the civil service knows exactly how it works, but everyone
+Nobody in the civil service knows exactly how it works, but

-is satisfied because it seems to work well.
 Do you think this is smart?

 Modern cryptographic equipment consists of nothing more than a 'black box'

 with powerful digital processors and complex mathematical algorithms.